-Defined Contribution Hybrid Contribution Account: No member contributions will be made to the Defined Contribution Hybrid Contribution Account after June 30, 2017.
+Defined Contribution Hybrid Contribution Account: No member contributions were made to the Defined Contribution Hybrid Contribution Account after June 30, 2017.
 Based on the liquidation of System assets and move to pay-as-you-go funding under Act 106-2017, no future interest credits are assumed after June 30, 2017.

-Basis for demographic assumptions: The post-retirement healthy and disabled mortality assumptions used in this valuation are based on a study of the plan's experience from 2007 to 2012 and updated expectations regarding future mortality improvement.
+Basis for demographic assumptions: The post-retirement healthy and disabled mortality assumptions used in this valuation are based on a study of the plan's experience from 2013 to 2018 and updated expectations regarding future mortality improvement.
 Most other demographic assumptions used in this valuation are based on a 2009 experience study using data as of June 30, 2003, June 30, 2005, and June 30, 2007.
 Certain demographic assumptions (e.g. termination and retirement) were impacted by the Act 3 pension reforms and were revised based on the new retirement eligibility and expected future experience.
+The retirement assumption was also revised based on the updated retirement eligibility for Public Officers in High Risk Positions due to Act 74-2019.
 All assumptions were reviewed with PRGERS staff for reasonableness and are documented in this Section.